ericstrobl/PCp/README.md

 The associated manuscript is currently under submission.

 # The Files
-There are basically two main functions:
+There are basically four main functions:

-1. PC_with_pval -- this is PC-p,
+1. PC_with_pval -- this is PC-p.
-3. stable_skeleton_discovery -- PC-stable's skeleton discovery procedure with p-values; suitable, for example, when you have time information to automatically orient the edges.
+2. stable_skeleton_discovery -- PC-stable's skeleton discovery procedure with p-values; suitable, for example, when you have time information to automatically orient the edges.
+3. control_FDR -- controls the FDR at a given level FDR level q and outputs an FDR corrected graph.
+4. estimate_FDR -- estimates the FDR for a given graph.

-See pcp_demo.m for a demo of both functions.
-The demo also demonstrates how to control or estimate the FDR.
+See pcp_demo.m for a demo of the functions.

 Please let me know if you find any bugs or have any suggestions by emailing me at ericvonstrobl at google's email dot com.